Soil conservation in Europe

 Italy 6

 A special form of conservation tillage is subsurface tillage, i.e. non-inverting tillage with a type of plough that cuts a slice of soil loose from the subsoil without inverting it.
 As of 3 April 2008, farmers in Dutch South Limbourg can apply for a subsidy of 50 Euro per ha per year for adopting non-inverting soil tillage.
 Starting 2013, conventional ploughing will no longer be allowed in the region south of Sittard.
-Click hereto see the regulation.
+Click here to see the regulation.
+Click here for a recent paper in the European Journal of Agronomy (Vol. 33, 3, October 2010) on the effect of conservation agriculture on crop yields in Europe.

 Non inverting plough (From: Geelen )

 Crust formation on bare soil.
-Aggregate breakdown hinders infiltration of rainwater and causes surface runoff on sloping fields (From: Chapter 6 in Sare ).
+Aggregate breakdown hinders infiltration of rainwater and causes surface runoff (overland flow) on sloping fields (From: Chapter 6 in Sare).
+See Imeson and Kwaad, 1990 and Kwaad-Mucher, 1994 for more information on the causes and mechanisms of the breakdown of soil structure.

 A model of hydrologic processes on a hillslope (Source: University of Colorado, Boulder )